 - Call the Contact Centre at 416-415-2000, 1-800-265-2002 (Toll-Free), or 1-877-515-5559 (TTY)

 I don't have a computer.
 Are there computer labs on campus?

-You will need your student ID and password to have access to the computers.
-If you have forgotten your password please go to https://service.georgebrown.ca or the service desk at LLC for assistance.
+You will need your student ID and password to access the online equipment booking system.
+If you have forgotten your password please go to https://service.georgebrown.ca, or call the Contact Centre.

 Being a college student can be really difficult – for many reasons!

 Being a college student is challenging, whether you have just finished high school, are a mature student, or an international student.
 There are so many pressures and stresses!
 Sometimes it helps just to talk about it.
 Counselling is a supportive, confidential service, offered at every campus.
 Same day appointments are usually available and if you are in crisis, you will be seen by a counsellor immediately.
 We also will help to connect you with resources in the community if needed.

 A counsellor can help you with academic or personal concerns, such as anxiety about how you are doing in your courses, relationship issues, or self-esteem concerns.
 Counsellors have training and experience and will tailor your sessions to meet your needs.